 Note that Section A is compulsory.
-In Section B you may answer in relation to literature written in languages other than English if you wish

-- 1. Write a critical comparison of ANY TWO of the following passages: - a) Processionals in the exemplary cave, Benediction of shadows.
+In Section B you may answer in relation to literature written in languages other than English if you wish a) Processionals in the exemplary cave, Benediction of shadows.
 Pomfret.
 London.
 The voice fragrant with mannered humility, With an equable contempt for this world, 5 'In honorem Trinitatis'.
 Crash.
 The head Struck down into a meaty conduit of blood.
 So these dispose themselves to receive each Pentecostal blow from axe or seraph, Spattering block-straw with mortal residue.
 Psalteries whine through the empyrean.
 Fire 10 Flares in the pit, ghosting upon stone Creatures of such rampant state, vacuous Ceremony of possession, restless Habitation, no man's dwelling-place.